JuliaTelecom/JuliaTelecom/README.md

  - [Instruments]
  - [NIDAQ]

-# Other Julia "Groups" of interest
+# Other Julia "groups" of interest
  - [JuliaControl]
  - [JuliaDSP]